merkle-open/generator-nitro/app/templates/project/docs/nitro.md

 and some dependencies installed globally.

     npm install -g yo bower gulp jasmine karma-cli generator-nitro

+Install the project dependencies in the project root:

+    npm install

 ## Starting the app

+Use

+    gulp develop

+... to start in development mode

+or

+    node server.js

+... to start the server only

 The Nitro app will run on port `8080` by default, the proxy on `8081` (only run with `develop` task).
 If you want the app to run on another port put them before the gulp task like this:

     PORT=8000 PROXY=8001 gulp develop